 The New York State Energy Research and Development Authority (NYSERDA) is conducting a study about the energy management practices, priorities, and needs of companies that operate in the industrial and manufacturing sectors.
 APPRISE supported this work with a baseline Continuous Energy Improvement (CEI) Survey that gathered information about the penetrations of CEI in industrial and manufacturing facilities in New York State.
 APPRISE conducted telephone interviews with management-level contacts to collect information on energy management attitudes, planning and implementation of strategic energy management, barriers to and interest in strategic energy management, and drivers in business decisions.
 The survey helped NYSERDA understand how these companies and facilities manage their energy use, what resources they have and they need, and how NYSERDA can design programs to assist these facilities in achieving greater efficiency and reduced costs.

 New Jersey Natural Gas operates energy efficiency programs that are complementary to the New Jersey Clean Energy Programs (NJCEP) as the SAVEGREEN project.
 The residential program provides grants or on-bill repayment plans to assist with the purchase and installation of furnaces/boilers and water heaters.
 The commercial program provides NJCEP Direct Install participants with a no-interest on-bill repayment plan for the value of the project not covered by the NJCEP incentive.
-APPRISE conducted an evaluation of the SAVEGREEN project to assess program management, analyze the incremental impact on energy efficiency activity, determine the extent to which the program influences residential customer implementation of whole house improvements, and measure the program’s energy savings, and measure the non-energy impacts of the programs.
+APPRISE conducted an evaluation of the SAVEGREEN project to assess program management, analyze the incremental impact on energy efficiency activity, determine the extent to which the program influences residential customer implementation of whole house improvements, measure the program’s energy savings, and measure the non-energy impacts of the programs.